2013 Japanese Grand Prix: Qualifying

 — Adrian Sutil received a five-place grid penalty for a gearbox change.
-However, he chose he demoted two-five places for causing a deliberate accident at the previous race.
+However, he chose to be demoted two-five places for causing a deliberate accident at the previous race.

 — Charles Pic and Jules Bianchi received ten-place grid penalties for receiving three reprimands over the season.
 However, due to Sutil's grid penalty Pic and Bianchi were promoted to 20th and 21st respectively.